-- Fossil fuel(s) used in cement manufacture are partially replaced by the following alternative fuels: - (a) Wastes originating from fossil sources, such as tires, plastics, textiles from polymers, or rubber; - (b) Biomass residues where they are available in surplus and would in the absence of the project activity be dumped or left to decay or burned in an uncontrolled manner without utilizing them for energy purposes; - CO2 emissions reduction relates to CO2 emissions generated from fuel burning requirements only and is unrelated to the CO2 emissions from decarbonisation of raw materials (i.e. CaCO3 and MgCO3 bearing minerals): - The methodology is applicable only for installed capacity (expressed in tonnes clinker/year) that exists by the time of validation of the project activity; - The amount of alternative fuels available for the project is at least 1.5 times the amount required to meet the consumption of all users consuming the same alternative fuels, i.e. the project and other alternative fuel users.
+- Fossil fuel(s) used in cement manufacture are partially replaced by the following alternative fuels: - (a) Wastes originating from fossil sources, such as tires, plastics, textiles from polymers, or rubber; - (b) Biomass residues1 where they are available in surplus and would in the absence of the project activity be dumped or left to decay or burned in an uncontrolled manner without utilizing them for energy purposes; - In case of project activities using biomass residues, any preparation of the biomass, occurring before use in the project activity, does neither require significant energy quantities (e.g. esterification of waste oils), except from transportation and/or drying of the biomass, nor does it cause significant GHG emissions (such as, for example, methane emissions from anaerobic treatment or char coal production). - CO2 emissions reduction relates to CO2 emissions generated from fuel burning requirements only and is unrelated to the CO2 emissions from decarbonisation of raw materials (i.e. CaCO3 and MgCO3 bearing minerals); - The methodology is applicable only for installed capacity (expressed in tonnes clinker/year) that exists by the time of validation of the project activity; - The amount of alternative fuels available for the project is at least 1.5 times the amount required to meet the consumption of all users consuming the same alternative fuels, i.e. the project and other alternative fuel users.